 What are flax eggs?
 And why use them?
 Here’s a simple guide on how to make a flax egg, plus why it’s a great trick to know, even if you’re not a vegan!

-Lets you eat raw cookie dough or brownie batter
+And the best part?
+They let you eat raw cookie dough or brownie batter!

 You can use flax eggs in so many different recipes, including french toast, pancakes, cookies, muffins, cupcakes, veggie burgers, brownies…

 I like to use them in my Healthy Chocolate Cake Recipe.

 Even if you’re not a vegan, this is still a great trick to know!

 If you’ve ever run out of eggs while baking, flax eggs are something you can always keep on hand.

 They’re healthy, cheap, gluten free, soy free, paleo, and super easy to make.
 My mother is a teacher and uses them for school, cooking boxed cake mixes with flaxmeal instead of chicken eggs so there’s no risk of salmonella and the finished products are suitable for those who have egg allergies.

 As a bonus, flax seeds are low in net carbs—most of their carbs are from fiber—and provide protein, iron, and are 100% cholesterol-free.